felixLam/TargetCompare/README.md

 # TargetCompare

-This is a simple map application that allows you to quickly compare two targets of a Xcode project.
+This is a simple mac application that allows you to quickly compare two targets of a Xcode project.

 ## Planned features